xtaran/dist-detect/README.md

-Dist-Detect is an active commandline scanner to detect the Linux or Unix distribution running on a remote host by looking at the banners or responses of typical Unix netowrk services.
+Dist-Detect is an active commandline scanner to detect the Linux or Unix distribution running on a remote host by looking at the banners or responses of typical Unix network services.

 Dist-Detect is currently work in progress.
 For now only the SSH service is supported and works already quite well in detecting Debian